-Semi-gloss polyurethane due to its high sheen has more scratch resistance than satin polyurethane.
+Semi-gloss polyurethane is more scratch resistance than satin polyurethane.
 The glossy top coat of the finish is super flexible and resistant to scratch marks and dents.

-Satin polyurethane on the other hand will reveal scratch marks and dents since it has no protective glass.
-As such, satin polyurethane shouldn’t be used on floors where you’ll have pets as the claw marks of your pet can scar the polyurethane finish.
+Satin polyurethane reveals scratch marks and dents since it has no protective glass.
+As such, you shouldn’t use satin polyurethane on floors where you’ll have pets as the claw marks of your pet can scar the polyurethane finish.

 Can You Mix Satin and Semi-gloss Polyurethane?

 You can mix both types of polyurethane but the base must be the same.
 This means you can only mix water-based satin polyurethane with water-based semi-gloss polyurethane.
 And, oil-based satin with only oil-based semi-gloss polyurethane.

 If the polyurethane sheens have different bases, you’ll ruin the paint by mixing them.